-Thereafter, the foreign entity is required to annually file an Annual Registration Renewal Fee Report (RRF-1 Form), and a copy the applicable IRS annual informational return (Form 990, Form 990-EZ, or Form 990-PF).
-See the Attorney General's guide for registration and instructions for annual reporting for more information.
+Thereafter, the foreign entity is required to annually file an Annual Registration Renewal Fee Report (Form RRF-1), an Annual Treasurer's Report (Form CT-TR-1) if applicable, and the applicable IRS annual informational return (Form 990, Form 990-EZ, or Form 990-PF).
+See the Attorney General's registration guide and Annual Registration Renewal website for more information.

-For foreign fundraising professionals, see Chapter 9 for registration, reporting, and other regulatory requirements.
+For foreign charitable fundraising platforms and fundraising professionals, see Chapter 9 for registration, reporting, and other regulatory requirements.